-Scott L. Campbell is a senior advisor and managing director of the Firm's Washington, D.C. office.
+Scott L. Campbell is a shareholder and managing director of the Firm's Washington, D.C. office.
 A political and public policy strategist and a lawyer, he provides advice to energy, homeland security and technology companies and to leading research laboratories.
 He develops and directs long-term issue management strategies for clients with important issues before Congress and the Administration.

 Mr. Campbell has worked extensively in nuclear energy policy.
 Recently, he was appointed by former Secretary of Commerce Gary Locke to serve on the Civil Nuclear Trade Advisory Committee (CINTAC).
 CINTAC advises the secretary of commerce on trade issues facing the U.S. civil nuclear industry and on the development and administration of programs and policies to expand U.S. civil nuclear exports and to strengthen the competitiveness of the industry.